Russia cuts off rocket engine supply and threatens space station partnership

 NASA has sought to avoid any talk of ending its partnership with Russia.
 Earlier this week, Kathy Lueders, NASA’s associate administrator for space operations, said the two space agencies “are still talking together.
 We’re still doing training together.
 We’re still working together.
 Obviously, we understand the global situation and where it is, but as a joint team, these teams are operating together.”

-She added that, “obviously we need to continue to monitor the situation. … We've operated in these kinds of situations before and both sides always operated very professionally and understand the importance of this fantastic mission and continuing to have peaceful relations between the two countries in space.”
+She added, “Obviously we need to continue to monitor the situation. … We’ve operated in these kinds of situations before and both sides always operated very professionally and understand the importance of this fantastic mission and continuing to have peaceful relations between the two countries in space.”

 Later this month, NASA astronaut Mark Vande Hei is scheduled to return from the space station with a pair of Russian cosmonauts on a Russian spacecraft.
 When asked about that flight, Lueders said NASA was still expecting Russia to fly Vande Hei home safely and that no changes had been made.

-Also on Thursday, OneWeb, which manufactures satellites designed to provide Internet connectivity, announced it was suspending all launches from the Baikonur cosmodrome, where Russia launches its Soyuz rocket.
+Also on Thursday, OneWeb, which manufactures satellites designed to provide Internet connectivity, announced it was suspending all launches from the Baikonur Cosmodrome, where Russia launches its Soyuz rocket.
 The company had been scheduled to launch its next batch of satellites from there on Friday.

-But Rogozin said Russia would allow the launch only if the British government divested its stake in the company and that the satellites would not be used for any military purposes.
+Rogozin said Russia would allow the launch only if the British government divested its stake in the company and if the satellites would not be used for military purposes.